isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-11-post-director-note.md

 [Gracie Lee's](/vol-17/issue-2/jul-sep-2021/early-printing) comprehensive overview of the history of printing in the Philippines amply demonstrates the impact of technological change on printing methods – from woodblock to moveable type.
 [Zoe Yeo's](/vol-17/issue-2/jul-sep-2021/jurong-bird-park) story of Jurong Bird Park’s fledgling years provides a backdrop to the exciting changes that will happen in 2022 as it relocates to Mandai.

-These are just some of the highlights of this issue, which also looks at the origins of Straits-born cuisine by [Lee Geok Boi](/vol-17/issue-2/jul-sep-2021/straitsborncuisine), the history of the Banjar people in Singapore by [Zinnurain Nasir and Nasri Shah](/vol-17/issue-2/jul-sep-2021/diamondtrail), [Julian Davison's](/vol-17/issue-2/jul-sep-2021/swanandmaclaren) account of architectural firm Swan & Maclaren in propagating the idea of apartment living here, and [Lee Chor Lin's](/vol-17/issue-2/jul-sep-2021/chinese-artists) piece on Chinese graphic artists in pre-war Singapore.
+These are just some of the highlights of this issue, which also looks at the origins of Straits-born cuisine by [Lee Geok Boi](/vol-17/issue-2/jul-sep-2021/straitsborncuisine), the history of the Banjar people in Singapore by [Zinnurain Nasir and Nasri Shah](/vol-17/issue-2/jul-sep-2021/diamondtrail), [Julian Davison's](/vol-17/issue-2/jul-sep-2021/swanandmaclaren) account of architectural firm Swan &amp; Maclaren in propagating the idea of apartment living here, and [Lee Chor Lin's](/vol-17/issue-2/jul-sep-2021/chinese-artists) piece on Chinese graphic artists in pre-war Singapore.

 Clearly, one thing that does not change is our commitment to bringing you great reads.
 Enjoy this issue and stay safe!